NastiaKozlova/stabilisation_complex-receptor-ligand/README.md

 After this step you can find your namd script _*MD\_globular\_protein/r\_scripts/namd\_script.txt*_ This script has to be altered to accommodate different configurations of computers.

-# Prediction of structure receptor-ligand complex this docking AutoDock
+# Prediction of structure receptor-ligand complex this docking AutoDock, needed for putting ligand roughly near real coordinates of ligands in ligand-receptor complex.

 You should put all of ligand structures in pdb form into _*stabilisation_complex-receptor-ligand/start/docking/docking_first/ligand_start/*_

 # Receptor-ligand structure stablilisation using MD simulations (NAMD)

+This step needed to find correct plase and interactions between receptor and ligand.

 The main script from with program will run is _*r_scripts/master_script.R*_ "r_scripts/prepare_to_stabilisation_MD.R" -- prepare all scripts and structures